TGlenn44/omniafortis/README.md

-# 🏛️ OmniaFortis — *All Strength*
+# OmniaFortis - *All Strength*

 ![Private](https://img.shields.io/badge/status-private-critical)
 ![Built for iOS](https://img.shields.io/badge/platform-iOS--first-blue)
 ![Tech Stack](https://img.shields.io/badge/built_with-React_Native%20%7C%20TypeScript-brightgreen)

-> **"Omnia Fortis"** — *Latin: All Strength.*
+> **"Omnia Fortis"** - *Latin: All Strength.*
 > A codebase forged in discipline, built to pursue strength in every domain.
-> Built for the hybrid athlete.
+> Built for hybrid athletes.

 ---

 ## The Origin

 **OmniaFortis** draws its name from Latin roots:
-- **"Omnia"** — All things.
+- **"Omnia"** - All things.
 Everything.
 Totality.
-- **"Fortis"** — Strength.
+- **"Fortis"** - Strength.
 Endurance.
-Bravery.
 Power.

 Together, they mean:
 > **All Strength.
 Everywhere.
 In All Things.**

-This name isn’t just branding — it’s doctrine.
-The app reflects an ancient ideal: the relentless pursuit of personal evolution — physically, mentally, and spiritually.
+The app reflects an ancient ideal: the relentless pursuit of personal evolution physically, mentally, and spiritually.

 Imagine Sparta meets software.
 Marble meets modern.
 Leonidas in a hoodie.